mbask/fertplanspatial/README.md

 ### Step 2: spatialise nutrient demands at field level

-We will noe be using the `soil_spatial` builtin dataset.
+We will now be using the `soil_spatial` builtin dataset.
 This dataset collects nutrient demands for the same 20 soil sample as the `soils` dataset and includes samples geographic coordinates as “X”, and “Y”: